musheen/LevelSetFortran/README.md

 - Currently in serial.
 Parallel version is in the works.
 - Currently uses uniform grid spacing.
 - The .stl files need to be clean.
 No pierced faces or dirty CAD.
-- Current code is pretty messy.
+- Current code is pretty messy, and a lot of unused routines.
 I will try and clean it up later when I have time.